isaac-sim/IsaacLab/_sources/source/tutorials/03_envs/run_rl_training.rst

 Additionally, most RL libraries expect their own variation of an environment interface.
 For example, `Stable-Baselines3`_ expects the environment to conform to its `VecEnv API`_ which expects a list of numpy arrays instead of a single tensor.
-Similarly, `RSL-RL`_ and `RL-Games`_ expect a different interface.
-Since there is no one-size-fits-all solution, we do not base the :class:`envs.RLTaskEnv` on any particular learning library.
+Similarly, `RSL-RL`_, `RL-Games`_ and `SKRL`_ expect a different interface.
+Since there is no one-size-fits-all solution, we do not base the :class:`envs.ManagerBasedRLEnv` on any particular learning library.
 Instead, we implement wrappers to convert the environment into the expected interface.
 These are specified in the :mod:`omni.isaac.lab_tasks.utils.wrappers` module.